shapely/shapely/docs/manual.rst

   >>> LineString(line)
   <shapely.geometry.linestring.LineString object at 0x...>

-A `LineString` may also be constructed using a a sequence of mixed `Point` instances or coordinate tuples.
+A `LineString` may also be constructed using a sequence of mixed `Point` instances or coordinate tuples.
 The individual coordinates are copied into the new object.